szepeviktor/MediaRon_post-type-archive-mapping/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 3.1.0 =
+Numerous tweaks.
+Please see the changelog for changes.

 = 3.0.9 =
 Added the ability to set a fallback image for the featured image.